Gauthier-Damien/Player-Ghost-Prototypes/README.md

 ## Second Prototype / Inputs (Proof of concept)

 In replay Folder, a replay actor as been put, extract from a game i'm dev.
+(Objective : avoid multiplayer struct)